Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

   }
   ```

-  The inner subscribers will be kept into an array so that when an inner observable emits, the outer value from which it was created can be sent further in the stream and the inner subscriber can unsubscribe.
+  The **inner subscribers** will be kept into an array so that when an inner observable emits/completes, the outer value from which it was created can be sent further in the stream and the inner subscriber can unsubscribe.

   ```ts
   // `notifyNext` - called when the inner obs. emits a value(`next()`)